 Create a kitchen garden – quick guide:

 1) Choose a light spot – vegetables should not be planted in heavy shade.
 Ideally your kitchen garden has immediate access from the kitchen, so you can harvest what you need as you are cooking.
-If you don’t have access to a garden, a small green house or pots and boxes on your patio or balcony will work just as well.
+If you don’t have access to a garden, a small green house or pots and boxes on your terrace or balcony will work just as well.

 2) Start small – choose a few vegetables or plants that you are likely to use in your kitchen.